|

 Regular atm machines always have to be re-stocked with cash, which is a hassle that most merchants don't want to deal with.
 Hiring an armored car service to do this gets expensive and cuts into the profit that the machine is making, which makes the cashless atm even more appealing.

-Many atm companies and credit card companies do their best to put out wrong information about cashless atms to scare people off and make them believe scrip machines are illegal in some states.
-Some even claim that scrip atms cannot do cash advances on credit cards...their claims are simply not true.
-There have been several scrip companies that have been shut down due to promising investors large returns, but this has nothing to do with scrip machines being illegal. ( for more information, go to the atm business opportunity information page - Click Here )
+Many atm companies and credit card companies do their best to put out wrong information about Point of Banking to scare people off and make them believe there is something wrong with this type of service.
+There have been several business opportunity companies that have been shut down due to promising investors large returns, but this has nothing to do with Point of Banking itself. ( More info is at The Business Opportunity Information Page )

-It is in the best interest of atm companies and credit card companies to say things such as this because more merchants across the country are going with scrip which is costing these companies business....and so, they say whatever they can to discourage cashless atm use.
+It is in the best interest of atm companies and credit card companies to say things such as this because more merchants across the country are going with Point of Banking which is costing these companies business....and so, they say whatever they can to discourage the use of Point of Banking.

-Our favorite rumor is "Congress just passed a bill making it a Federal crime to operate scrip atms".
-The fact of the matter is scrip machines are perfectly legal as long as industry security standards are used, which is why DES-3 Encryption and card number truncation is so important.
-Some companies that offer cheap equipment aren't following these security standards which can cause the networks to shut them down because of security concerns, but even then it's a banking industry issue that the processor and the merchant is liable for...not a law enforcement matter.
+One rumor that has been heard is "Congress just passed a bill making it a Federal crime to operate Point of Banking".
+The fact of the matter is Point of Banking machines are perfectly legal as long as industry security standards are used, which is why DES-3 Encryption and card number truncation is so important.
+Some companies that offer cheap equipment aren't following these security standards which could be very bad for their business...and yours!

-If you still have questions concerning the difference between cashless atms and regular atms, or even credit card processing, give us a call and we will do our best to help you understand!
+If you still have questions concerning the difference between Point of Banking and regular atms, or even credit card processing, give us a call and we will do our best to help you understand!

 |